-I’m sure that by now, you would know can you recover a draft email in Gmail.
+I’m sure that by now, you will know if you can recover a draft email in Gmail.
 At times, a lot of users make the rookie mistake of sending their drafts or moving them to any other folder instead.

 In this case, I would recommend visiting your Gmail account and browsing all the available folders from the sidebar.
 Make sure you check folders like Sent, Scheduled, Trash, etc. where your discarded or delivered emails might be present.

 Although this might be a technical method, you can recover a deleted draft email in Gmail by reading your browser’s memory.
 Let’s suppose that you are working on Google Chrome and you discarded your draft email.
 Now, as long as Chrome is still opened, you can try to retrieve your deleted emails from its memory.

 To learn how to recover a draft email in Gmail with this approach, we will use a Hexadecimal Editor (like HxD), which is available for free.
 Here, we will load the memory file of Google Chrome and try to extract the textual content from the deleted email.

 Step 1: Launch the Hexadecimal Editor Tool